kurtsansom/dispatch/docs/ug/run/omp.rst

 OpenMP
 ------

-OpenMPI is fundamentatl in DISPATCH, so to take advantage of task parallelization on a single node, set the OMP_NUM_THREADS environemental variable before starting.
+OpenMPI is fundamental in DISPATCH, so to take advantage of task parallelization on a single node, set the OMP_NUM_THREADS environemental variable before starting.
 For example:::